Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Summary and Outlook

-In closing, we believe that the appropriate modifications of the QSD measures, that extend their use to non-trace-preserving processes, which are inevitable in open systems, and the detailed analysis of their applicability to a qubit chain system, have revealed subtle aspects of non-Markovianity.
+In closing, we believe that the appropriate modifications of the QSD measures, that extend their use to non-trace-preserving processes and the detailed analysis of their applicability to a qubit chain system, have revealed subtle aspects of non-Markovianity.
 Extension of our approach and analysis to other open systems can be expected to offer new insights into the performance of protocols pertaining to quantum information technology tasks as well as to the statistical mechanics of spin chains.
-Even for the single chain coupled to non-Markovian reservoirs, issues such as the dynamics of entanglement, and the DNM beyond single excitation represent potentially fruitful territory for exploration.
+Even for the single chain coupled to non-Markovian reservoirs, issues such as the dynamics of entanglement, and the NM beyond single excitation represent potentially fruitful territory for exploration.